-Barclay’s Russian Stout had been exported to even further Victoria, British Columbia even before WW I. See for example the advertisement in this issue of the Daily Colonist in 1909, which also mentions other stouts of Barclay Perkins.
-(Both links are via the Fulton Historical Newspaper resource).
+Barclay’s Russian Stout had been exported to the even more distant Victoria, British Columbia, even before WW I. See e.g. the advertisement in this issue of the Daily Colonist in 1909, which also mentions other stouts of Barclay Perkins.

-After the start of WW I, it seems Courage Imperial Russian Stout, as the Russian Stout came to be called by 1970, did not reappear on our shores until the mid-1970s, unless that is some arrived during the Korean War period as the Buffalo news item suggests.
+After the start of WW I it seems Courage Imperial Russian Stout, as the Russian Stout came to be called by 1970, did not reappear on our shores until the mid-1970s.
+Unless, that is, some arrived during the Korean War as the Buffalo news item suggests.

-American beer writer Michael Weiner gave the beer high praise in his 1977 The Taster’s Guide to Beer: “smooth, rich, velvety.
+The American beer writer Michael Weiner praised the beer in his (1977) The Taster’s Guide to Beer: “smooth, rich, velvety.
 Sweet, yet carries the bitter tang of hops”.

-In any case, Weiner’s book contains no internal evidence of influence from Englishman Jackson.
-This shows us there was budding American critical interest in this historic beer type before Jackson’s influence swept the beer scene, which started with the first appearance of his books here.*
+We can conclude there was budding American interest in this historic beer type before Jackson dominated the beer scene, which began with his early books here.*

-Weiner also stated that Imperial stout was “Perhaps the most unusual commercially produced beer … [and] …is also among the strongest in the world”.
-He reprinted a lengthy, admiring account by the English wine writer Cyril Ray from Queen magazine (1960s-era).
-Ray wrote about the beer in a way that likened its best “vintages” to fine Burgundy, using literary flourishes along the way.
+Weiner also wrote Imperial stout was “Perhaps the most unusual commercially produced beer … [and] …is also among the strongest in the world”.
+He reprinted a lengthy, admiring account from English wine writer Cyril Ray, published in Queen magazine (1960s-era).
+Ray wrote about the beer in a way that likened it to fine Burgundy, using literary flourishes to emphasize his point.

-The sale of (English) Lacon’s audit ale in New York in 1937, as I showed recently, showed no less that even in the early days of consumer beer awareness a rich, expressive beer could be had from the top end of British brewing.
+The sale of (the English) Lacon’s audit ale in New York in 1937, as I discussed recently, showed similar sophisticated interest even in the early days of consumer beer awareness, namely that rich, expressive beer could be had.
+In these cases, it was from the top end of British brewing.

 Certainly by the 1970s, for those who knew where to look, fine imported beer was available, in many categories familiar today.
-These included strong ale, Imperial stout, pale ale, Belgian Trappist, Belgian saison, and many German types.
-Even tart Berliner Weisse, a forerunner of today’s sour styles, could be found, at least in some major cities such as New York.
+Strong ale, Imperial stout, pale ale, Belgian Trappist, Belgian saison, and many top German types were represented.
+Even tart Berliner Weisse, a forerunner of today’s sour styles, could be found, at least in major cities such as New York.

-Had the Korean War not intervened, English Russian stout might have been the toast of 1950s connoisseur circles.
-After all, it wasn’t much earlier that Americans knew what a top-end stout was.
-Ballantine Brewery in New Jersey had revived a rich brown stout in the 1930s, as did other breweries in the Northeast.
+Had the Korean War not intervened British Russian stout might have been the toast of 1950s beer connoisseurs.
+After all, it wasn’t much earlier that Americans knew what top-end stout was.
+Ballantine Brewery in New Jersey revived from pre-Prohibition days a rich brown stout in the 1930s.
+Other breweries in the Northeast did similar.

-Barclay Perkins likely wanted to capitalize on this inherited old tradition, although it couldn’t have had much to export given the small quantities made at Anchor Brewery in London.
+Barclay Perkins likely wished to capitalize on this inherited tradition, narrowed as it was, although it couldn’t have had much to export given the small quantities made at Anchor Brewery by this period.

 *[Added Dec.
-30, 2019: In fact The Great Canadian Beer Book, published in 1975 in Toronto, contained an admiring, literary-style notice of Courage Imperial Russian Stout as well, invoking images of funeral music and Wagner to explain its heavy, musky character.
-We wrote of this coverage here.
-This is perhaps the first North American critical commentary on the style of the modern, or perhaps any, type].
+30, 2019].
+In fact, The Great Canadian Beer Book published in 1975 in Toronto contained an admiring, literary-style notice of Courage Imperial Russian Stout, invoking funeral music and Wagner to suggest its heavy, musky character.
+We wrote of this, here.
+It is perhaps the first North American critical commentary on Imperial Stout, now a mantra of the craft beer movement.